HafizMasoodAhmad/arcgis-app/README.md

 - **jQuery Validation Unobtrusive** - Non-intrusive validation

 ### Frontend (React + Vite)
-- `front-end/arcgis-app/` contiene la app React/TypeScript.
-Vite construye a `wwwroot/js/filter/`
-- Carga en Razor mediante el parcial `Views/Shared/_ReactFilterScripts.cshtml`.
+- The React/TypeScript app lives under `front-end/arcgis-app/` and is built to `wwwroot/js/filter/`.
+- Razor loads the built bundle via a custom TagHelper: `<react-mount mount-id="react-filter"></react-mount>`.
+- An alternative ViewComponent exists (`ReactAppViewComponent`) for teams preferring that approach.

 ### Legacy
-- Los scripts en `wwwroot/js/arcgis/**` están deshabilitados en build/publish para evitar confusiones.
+- Legacy scripts under `wwwroot/js/arcgis/**` are excluded from build and publish to avoid confusion.

 ## Prerequisites